abhinavsharma629/Location-Api-GeoDjango/README.md

 ### Installation
+    - Assumptions Made:-
+        - The very near locations for /post_Location end point are the ones lying within 1km of radius/range
+        - map.geojson was provided for uploading for the last /latitude_longitude api.
     To upload data in database use postgres import method for uploading a large csv file.
     Then visit the /addPoint Url to store geometry representation of the data.
     Then use other end-points.